 Valeisha Butterfield Jones is an award-winning global business leader driving proven impact at the intersections of tech, entertainment and politics.

 Her transformational leadership and ability to inspire professionals to achieve their dreams has been recognized by Forbes Magazine, Fast Company, Harper's Bazaar, Essence Magazine, Ebony Magazine, McDonald's 365 Awards and others.

-Valeisha is married to NBA champion Dahntay Jones, a proud mom and daughter of U.S. Congressman G. K. Butterfield and N.C.
+Valeisha is a proud mom and daughter of U.S. Congressman G. K. Butterfield and N.C.
 State Legislator Jean Farmer Butterfield.